benhayehudi/nex/Article.md

 Within the creation of our `client` you will notice the usage of `ENV['api_key']` and `ENV['api_secret']`, which is referencing the variables we set in the `.env` file.
 We reference them as environment variables using the `ENV[ ]` format.

-Along with our API keys we also need a Nexmo phone number to send SMS messages from.
+Along with our API keys, we also need a Nexmo phone number to send SMS messages from.
 That number is entered between the single quotes on the `from:` line in the creation of our `response`.
-As part of your free Nexmo trial you will have access to a trial phone number from which you can send messages from.
+As part of your free Nexmo trial you will have access to a trial phone number from which you can send messages.
 Looking again at our Nexmo dashboard, the second half of the dashboard begins with "Try the API" and in that section is a `curl` command pre-made for you.
 In that `curl` command is your Nexmo trial phone number on the penultimate line of the command that begins with `-d from=`.

 Also, as part of our `response` you can see the `to:` and the `text:` fields are set to the heretofore undefined `number` and `message` keywords.
 These are referencing variables that we define in the creation of our method.
 They will be filled in with actual data that our controller will send to the method.